censevasta/terraform/devops/hands-on/terraform/terraform-01-basic-operations/README.md

         status code: 403, request id: 8C5E290CD1CD3F71, host id: NT6nPSh0nW9rripGZrOAo48qJpZ2yToKCiGxDl6gfKIXY97uVH67lcvBiQjX9bsJRX3cL1oNVNM=
 ```

-- Becoues of we didn't use our aws credentials in ec2 instance in the `tf-example.tf` file , we take an error.
+- Becouse of we didn't use our aws credentials in ec2 instance in the `tf-example.tf` file , we take an error.
 So, now create a new role which allow to access ec2 and s3.
 Then name the role `terraform-ec2-s3-role`.
 And look at the AWS console, and show ec2 was created , but s3 bucket was not created.
 Then attach the new role to the ec2 and run the command `terraform apply -auto-approve`.

 ```bash
 terraform apply -auto-approve